erogol/RSOM/README.md

 Implemented and designed by <a href='http://www.erengolge.com'>Eren Golge</a> for the work "Gölge, E., & Duygulu, P..
 ConceptMap:Mining noisy web data for concept learning , The European Conference on Computer Vision (ECCV) 2014."

-RSOM is an algorithm as an extension of well-known Self Organizing Map (SOM) that is able to detect outlier clusters and the instances additional as it mimics the clustering features of SOM
+RSOM is an algorithm as an extension of well-known Self Organizing Map (SOM).
+It mimics SOM clustering and additionally detects outliers in the given dataset in the cluster level or instance level.

-Example call for the provided code.
+Example call below

 <pre>
 from sklearn import datasets